Pesticide Reduction Pilot Program Frequently Asked Questions

 How long has the Boise Parks and Recreation Department had an IPM program?

 The City of Boise Parks and Recreation Department first started using Integrated Pest Management (IPM) practices in 1995.
 The department most recently updated its guidelines to improve these efforts in 2016.
+In 2020, Boise Parks and Recreation embarked on a multi-year pilot program to study alternative land management techniques to reduce the uses of pesticides on city-owned property.
+The pilot program is now in its final phase and the department will use the data to guide any potential changes to IPM practices.

 What are the department’s current IPM practices and principles?